dolittle-casestudies/ocfev/model/README.md

    wind speed
    trim

-   these data are timeseries, extracted data averaged by 5 min interval
+   these data are timeseries, extracted data averaged by 1 min interval

-2. Create label, added resistance value using known benchmark
+resistance label is a added resistance value using known benchmark

     AR(STW, power) = Power/Benchmark

-    benchmark:

-dataset 1
-data for one year
-AR label calculated as described above.

-dataset 2

-Extract data with fauling close to 0.
-3 month data
-AR label calculated as described above.
+Model:

+The problem described translates into regression model that predicts value of added resistance.
+We have used fully connected neural network.
+The model is implemented with sklearn and keras frameworks.

+Model evaluation on our train dataset: r2 score: 0.96976